 If you have just a small space in which to landscape, then it will probably make the most sense for you to select small rock garden plants.
 Luckily, the choices here are legion.
-There are many small rock garden plants whose delicate beauty is quite exquisite, such as purple ice plant (Delosperma cooperi; picture).
+There are many small rock garden plants whose delicate beauty is quite exquisite, such as purple ice plant (Delosperma cooperi), shown in the picture.

 Some small rock garden plants are creepers, such as dragon's blood stonecrop.
 But certain creeping plants come with some serious baggage.
-Ajuga, for example, is invasive, and, if you still decide to grow it, remove stray runners promptly.
+Ajuga, for example, is invasive.
+If you still decide to grow it, remove stray runners promptly.

 Sometimes, like Goldilocks in the fairy tale, you are looking for that happy medium.
 You do not want anything too small, but something too big will not work, either.
 So in this section, we present some examples of medium-size rock garden plants.

 One favorite is columbine; the shape of its flowers are fascinating.
-But there are plenty of other possibilities, among them coneflower (Echinacea; picture), which, like columbine, is a North American wildflower.
-If you would like to mix things up a bit... and inject some silver leaves, try rose campion (Lychnis coronaria), but keep an eye on it if you do not wish for it to spread.
+But there are plenty of other possibilities, among them coneflower (Echinacea), which, like columbine, is a North American wildflower.
+If you would like to mix things up a bit and inject... some silver leaves, try rose campion (Lychnis coronaria), but keep an eye on it if you do not wish for it to spread.

 One tough specimen of suitable size and useful in such conditions is Rosa rugosa.
 Another robust customer is rockspray cotoneaster.
 An evergreen selection and a nice choice for a Japanese theme is mugo pine.